 Cambridge exams, called Tripos exams, take place over three weeks at the end of May and beginning of June.
 Most students will sit Tripos exams at the end of every year of their degree (and if a subject does not require tripos, there are usually 'prelim' exams instead).
 The exam term is a very intensive time as these exams are taken very seriously.
 Students are awarded a class mark on the basis of their performance (1* (rare), 1, 2.1, 2.2, 3 or fail) Very few students get 3rds and a 2.2 is generally regarded as disappointing.
 If students are awarded a first in their exams then they are elected to the title of scholar at their college, given book tokens and invited to exclusive scholars' dinners.
 There are also a number of named prizes for distinguished performance in particular subjects which vary from college to college.
 At the top end of the scale, a student gaining a first class result at Trinity College is awarded a prize to the value of £1,000!
 Get studying!

 - Essay-Based Subject Study Tips : <--link to some advice given by a Cambridge Director of Studies on how to do well in essay-based Tripos Exams

 Tend to stress people more than they need to.
 Since they do not contribute to your results, the best thing to do with them is to practise writing succinct and clear prose, even to see them as potential revision notes.
 Remember that your supervisor probably reads through your essay quite quickly, and that it doesn't occupy the same portentious position in their consciousness as it might in yours.
 Putting yourself in their position should help reinforce the fact that it's not worth stressing too much over, and that a certain of lightness of touch will go down well.
 This isn't necessarily good practise for dissertation writing or research, but can set you up quite well for the exams themselves.

-Last post 2 days ago by Christ's Admissions
+Last post 1 day ago by Reality Check

 Health and Welfare Facilities